landonma/datamanagement/index.md

 It is easiest to edit markdown files either by editing the documents through Github in a web browser or by using source code editing software such as Notepad++ or Atom (these docs were created using Atom).
 You could theoretically use Microsoft Word or Google Docs but it is strongly recommended that you use Github's editor instead.
 To edit them using Github simply navigate to your repository, click on the file you want to edit and click the edit (pencil) button on the top right of the page.

 ## Using Our Template and Guide Documents
-The template markdown file is meant to be edited and filled out directly.
+The template markdown file (found [here](datastorage-norm-edited.md)) is meant to be edited and filled out directly.
 As you look through the template file you should fill in any _____ spaces and change any of the boiler-plate text with details specific for your project.

-The guidance document is meant to help you think about the important parts of each section and is **not** meant to be edited and published.
+The guidance document (found [here](guidance-edit.md)) is meant to help you think about the important parts of each section and is **not** meant to be edited and published.
 This document will help illustrate what is important to include and consider in each section.

 ## Customizing Github Pages
 When you use Github Pages your repository is your webserver.
 Therefor, the file titled "index" will be the homepage of your website.
 For the repository we created that page is the one you are reading right now.
 For your repository you will want something that suites your needs.